For a complete list of publications, please see my Curriculum Vitae.

 Beaton, K., R. Lalonde, and S. Snudden.
 2014.
 “The Propagation of U.S. Shocks to Canada: Understanding the Role of Real-Financial Linkages.”
 Canadian Journal of Economics, vol. 47(2): 466-497.

 This paper introduces a financial accelerator, inter-bank lending markets, and international bank lending into an international DSGE model.
 We find that the U.S. banking and interbank markets are an important source of variability.
-The presence of both the demand and the real supply sides of credit in the model help to capture the stylized facts of both domestic and international business cycles.
+The presence of both the demand and the real supply sides of credit in the model capture the positive comovement of consumption and investment in both domestic and international business cycles.

 Coenen, G., C. de Resende, C. Erceg, C. Freedman, D. Furceri, J. in’t Veld, M. Kumhof, R. Lalonde, D. Laxton, J. Linde, A. Mourougane, D. Muir, S. Mursula, J. Roberts, W. Roeger, S. Snudden, and M. Trabant, 2012.
 “Effects of Fiscal Stimulus in Structural Models.”
 American Economic Journal: Macroeconomics, vol. 4(1): 22–68.